cognitedata/cognite-sdk-js/guides/authentication.md

 ## Why not using api keys?

 It is **strongly recommended** to not use api keys in web applications since the api key is easily readable by everyone that have access to the application.
 Another restriction is that all users of your app share the same api-key.
-This means that all users have the same access level.
+This means that all users have the same access level, you lose tracing/auditing per user, keys are not time limited etc.

 ## Access tokens

 The solution to avoid using api keys is to use access tokens.
 This is short living tokens which grants the user access to CDF.
-The application get an access token by asking the user to login to the IdP-provier (Google, Active Directory etc) of a CDF project.
+The application get an access token by asking the user to login to the identity provider (Google, Active Directory etc) of a CDF project.

 ## Authentication flow

 This describes the flow for the user using your application:
 1. The user is using your app on this url: `https://my-app.com/some/path?someQuery=someValue`
-2. The SDK redirect the user to the project's IdP provider
+2. The SDK redirect the user to the project's identity provider
 3. After a successful log in the browser will redirect the user back to the url `https://my-app.com/some/path?someQuery=someValue&access_token=someToken&id_token=someToken`
 4. The app will initialize again and `createClientWithOAuth` will be called again
 5. The SDK now sees the query parameters `access_token` and `id_token` in the URL.
 It will parse them and remove them from the URL